krupalshah/Composer/README.md

 ### Changelog
 - #### 2.0.0
   - This release contains breaking changes.
 Major API refactorings include renaming all methods to reduce verbosity.
-  - Collection parameters in `then..Together` variants have been replaced with varargs or arrays wherever possible.
+  - Collection parameters in `then..Together` variants have been replaced with varargs.
 - #### 1.0.1
   - Fixed a bug where an `ErrorStream` was not transmitting errors synchronously.